Tax Management India. Com

 X X X X Extracts X X X X

-..... red."
+..... s are required."
 12.3 From the above extracts from the order of the ITO it is evident that he had sought to shift the initial onus on Revenue to the respondents by bringing the following positive evidence on records: (i) The land in question was situated in the midst of a residential area which was fast developing and almost on all sides of it there existed several old and new bungalows besides the Sardar Vallabhbhai Regional Engineering College; (ii) The land in question situated in Municipal limits and was included in the Notified Town Planning Area;(iii) There were no traces of agricultural activities in the near about areas; (iv) The land in question was though recorded as agricultural land and as such subject to the payment of land revenue yet no cultivation had been done in it from 1958-59 to 1963-64 and during that period only spontaneous grass had grown over it; (v) The Chiku, Lemon and Guava plants were planted only in the year 1964-65.
-13. In order to examine the justification and to appreciate the probative value of the above positive evidence, a brief reference to the back ground of the case and the treatment given by the respondents and/or their ancestors to the land in .....
+13. In order to examine the justification and to appreciate the probative value of the above positive evidence, a brief reference to the back ground of the case and the treatment given by the respondents and/or their ancestors to the l .....

 X X X X Extracts X X X X